-We currently have only two people on our staff, but we hope to add staff in the near future.
+We currently have three people on our staff and hope to add staff in the near future.

-Seth SeppanenSeth is the founder of the Word-n-Will ministry and currently the only full-time staff member.
+Seth SeppanenSeth is the founder and Co-President of the Word-n-Will ministry and currently the only full-time staff member.
 He started working full time for this ministry in November of 2016.
-However, God began to create his passion for this ministry many years ago, and Seth has been thinking, dreaming, and praying about this ministry for a long time (see below).
+However, God began to create his passion for this ministry many years ago, and Seth has been thinking, dreaming, and praying about this ministry for a long time (to learn more about Seth see below).

 Janene is Seth’s wife and has always supported his vision for this ministry.
 She reviews all of the content of this website as well as the content of each Bible study.
 As she reviews each study, she checks all of the scholarly quotations to make sure they have been correctly cited, and she looks for anything that is not working as designed.
 She also helps Seth by searching on the internet for images that can be used in each study.